-Information about the credentialing of occupational therapists can be found at www.nbcot.org.
+Information about the credentialing of occupational therapists can be found at the National Board for Certification in Occupational Therapy, Inc. (NBCOT®).
 Results are available for the UF MOT student performance on the NBCOT exam for the last 3 years.
-For official program performance data on the NBCOT National Certification Exam see: https://secure.nbcot.org/data/schoolstats.aspx.
+View official program performance data on the NBCOT National Certification Exam: https://www.nbcot.org/en/Educators/Home#SchoolPerformance.